postmanlabs/labs-docs/src/pages/docs/running-collections/running-collections-overview.md

 warning: false
 ---

-Postman enables you to run collections in several ways.
-You can:
+In Postman, a [collection](/docs/getting-started/creating-the-first-collection/) can be a group of saved [requests](/docs/getting-started/sending-the-first-request/), or a [workflow](/docs/running-collections/building-workflows/), or a [test suite](/docs/writing-scripts/test-scripts/).
+You might run a collection to send requests to your new API's endpoints, or to retrieve data from a data source, or to test an API's functionality.
+Postman enables you to run collections in several ways:

-* [Run collections manually](/docs/running-collections/intro-to-collection-runs/), with the Collection Runner.
+* You can [run collections manually](/docs/running-collections/intro-to-collection-runs/), with the Collection Runner.
+This is useful when you're sending a small number of requests and you don't need to repeat them many times.
-* Run collections on a schedule, with [scheduled collection runs](/docs/running-collections/scheduling-collection-runs) or [monitors](/docs/running-collections/scheduling-collection-runs-monitors).
+* You can run collections on a schedule, using scheduled collection runs or monitors.
+[Scheduled collection runs](/docs/running-collections/scheduling-collection-runs) are useful for automating testing, and [monitors](/docs/running-collections/scheduling-collection-runs-monitors) are useful for checking performance, availability, and reliability.
-* Automate collection runs with the [Postman CLI](/docs/postman-cli/postman-cli-overview/) and [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).
+* You can automate collection runs in your CI/CD with the [Postman CLI](/docs/postman-cli/postman-cli-overview/) or [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).
-* Trigger collection runs with [webhooks](/docs/running-collections/collection-webhooks/).
+* You can use [webhooks](/docs/running-collections/collection-webhooks/) to trigger collection runs at certain times or when a specific event happens in your application.